anlaganlag/checklist_invoice/README.md

 ## Example Output

-The resulting `checking_list.xlsx` file will contain only the selected columns with their new names:
+The resulting `processing_invoice.xlsx` file will contain only the selected columns with their new names:

 | Item# | P/N | Desc | Qty | Price |
 |-------|-----|------|-----|-------|